UKGovernmentBEIS/beis-report-official-development-assistance/doc/exports.md

 # Exports

 ## Spending Breakdown
-A report primarily aimed at BEIS finance needs.
+A report primarily aimed at DSIT finance needs.

 - Includes all __Actual spend__ at the time the export is created
 - Includes all __Refunds__ at the time the export is created